dave2k77/LRDBenchmark/docs/quickstart.rst

 Quick Start Guide
 ================

-This guide will get you up and running with LRDBench in minutes.
+This guide will get you up and running with LRDBenchmark in minutes.

 Basic Usage
 ----------